PrivateSNN: Privacy-Preserving Spiking Neural Networks: Introduction

 In summary, our key contributions are as follows: (i) So far, in SNN literature, there is no discussion about the privacy issue of ANN-SNN conversion.
-For the first time, we tackle the privacy issues of a neuromorphic system that has a huge potential to be deployed on edge devices. (ii) We define two leakage problems (\ie, data leakage and class leakage) that are likely to happen during the conversion process.
-Further, we present how to generate class leakage from the SNN model. (iii) We propose \textit{PrivateSNN} which successfully converts ANNs to SNNs without exposing sensitive information of data.
-We encrypt the weight parameters of SNNs with the temporal learning rule.
-Also, distillation from the ANN model to SNNs enables stable encryption training with a small number of samples. (iv) We conduct extensive experiments on various datasets including CIFAR10, CIFAR100, and TinyImageNet.
-The results show that the proposed \textit{PrivateSNN} yields both energy-efficiency and privacy-preserving advantages.
+For the first time, we showcase the privacy issues and also propose ways to tackle them. (ii) We tackle two leakage problems (\ie, data leakage and class leakage) that are most likely to happen during conversion. (iii) We propose \textit{PrivateSNN} which successfully converts ANNs to SNNs without exposing sensitive information of data.
+We encrypt the weight parameters of the converted SNN with a temporal learning rule.
+Also, distillation from ANN to SNN enables stable encryption training with a small number of training samples. (iv) We conduct extensive experiments on various datasets including CIFAR10, CIFAR100, and TinyImageNet and demonstrate the advantages of \textit{PrivateSNN} for privacy and energy-efficiency.